gianniosgeorgios/Robotics-II-Intelligent-Robotic-Systems/Project 2/README.md

 ## Abstract

-The main purpose of this lab excerise was to implement wall followin algorithm for an autonomus mobile robot.
+The main purpose of this lab excerise was to implement wall following algorithm for an autonomus mobile robot.
 This kind of movement is based only to sensor fusion.

 ## Mobile Robot

-The mobile robot that we studied was differential-drive is equipped with:
+The mobile robot that we studied was differential-drive and is equipped with:
 * Two wheels with diameter equal to 20cm
-* Five ultrasound sensors for distance measurement
+* Five ultrasonic sensors for distance measurement
 * One IMU  (Inertial Measurement  Unit) 9 degrees' of freedom for linear- angular velocity/acceleration measurement

 ## Algorithm Description

-The algorithm is simply transitions between three or even better two states
+The algorithm is simply transitions between three or even better two states:

 ### State 1: Wall Approach (One time, from start position)